Elementary and Secondary School Emergency Relief Fund: Timeline of bills

 As schools began to close in response to the COVID-19 pandemic in the United States, U.S. lawmakers looked to provide funding to make sure students would return to classrooms quickly and safely.
 On March 25, 2020, Idaho became the last U.S. state to close public school buildings, leaving all public schools in the nation closed.
 Just two days after the Idaho closures, the U.S. federal government passed the CARES Act, which started multiple programs to offer assistance to employers, workers, and public education.
 The 116th Congress allocated $13.2 billion in relief funds from the CARES Act to be directed to K-12 public education across the country, through the new program called the Elementary and Secondary School Emergency Relief fund (ESSER).
 These billions of dollars were to be sent to State Education Agencies, which would then allot each school district an amount based on federal guidelines.

 In a second stimulus bill passed on December 27, 2020, the Coronavirus Response and Relief Supplemental Appropriations Act, provided an additional $54.3 billion in relief funds to K-12 public education.
 This second round of education relief funding was called "ESSER 2.0" by the U.S. Department of Education.
 A third round of relief funding, ESSER 3.0, sent $122 billion to K-12 public education on March 11, 2021 through the American Rescue Plan Act signed by President Joe Biden.
-In total, $190 billion in relief fund was sent to K-12 education in response to the pandemic, more than three times what the federal government annual spends on education.
+In total, $190 billion in relief fund was sent to K-12 education in response to the pandemic, more than three times what the federal government annually spends on education.